microsoft/FluidFramework/packages/test/snapshots/README.md

   This will save the current snapshots in the `src_snapshots\<current_snapshots_version>` directory.
 It will then update the current snapshots under the `current_snapshots` directory to the new format.
 - However, there is a chance that not all the snapshots will be updated.
 You will see this as a failure in the Azure build, which will indicate which files contain snapshots that were not updated.
 The failures might have to do with the same property/value and is likely present in all the files within that subdirectory.
 To solve this, do the following:
   -  Note the files in which the snapshot tests were failing and manually update them to reflect the expected assertion.
-  -  Commit and push your changes.
+  -  Commit your changes in a new branch and push your changes.
-  -  Ensure the test stages in the Azure build pipeline passes.
+  -  Ensure the CI test stages in the Azure build pipeline passes.
+     -  To do this, temporarily change the branch in the `.gitmodules` file to point to the new branch in `FluidFrameworkTestData` you just pushed.
+     -  Navigate to the root folder of the FluidFramework repo and run `npm run ci:test`.
 - Run the tests to validate that all the tests pass with the new snapshots.
   - Don't forget to always stay updated with main and reinstall and build if necessary.
 - Submit the changes by following the steps [here](#Submit-changes-to-test-content).